Koredotcom/koredotai-docs/docs/platform/instructions/en/latest/Actions/salesforce.md

 **What can be achieved by integrating Salesforce CRM with the Kore.ai XO Platform?**

 The Kore.ai XO Platform supports all common actions on Salesforce objects with pre-built dialog templates that are ready to use.
-Click Explore Templates.
-Learn More.

 **Templates Supported**